Shipping Guide

 Shipping Checklist for Phones

-- Weigh and measure your most common phones packages in production conditions.
+• Weigh and measure your most common phone packages in real packing conditions.

-- Save presets for your most common phones shipment profiles.
+• Save presets for your most common phone shipment profiles.

 Real Phones Shipment Examples